hugmatj/fedora-ultimate-setup-script/README.md

 annoying problem with the original in that you had to keep coming back to the machine and saying yes to continue when the `sudo` privileges timed out.

-Now we have an install script AND a setup script, only the install requires being ran with `sudo`, which also means the security minded only need check the install script for signs of me installing crypto miners :)

 #### Fedora Installation and running

 Download this repository using git, CD into the directory, and run: